johnnyoshika/openai-turbo-playground/README.md

 <kbd>F5</kbd>

-_Note: Re-compile on file change isn't available in debug mode, so stop/start is required to reflect code changes._
+_Note: Re-compile on file change isn't available in debug mode, so stop/start is required to reflect code changes.
+Also, every time template/index.html is changed, `npm start` needs to run to copy the changed file to dist/templates folder._

 ## Build